gregistech/eKreta-thegergo02/README.md

 ## Features
 * Automated data reload
+* When changing settings, you don't need to reload the desklet.
 * Displaying your subject averages
   * Grouping by subject categories,
   * Coloring your subject by their average (+ Customise the grade ranges),